twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 ## How do I edit my dotfiles with chezmoi?

-There are four popular approaches:
+There are five popular approaches:

 1. Use `chezmoi edit $FILE`.
 This will open the source file for `$FILE` in your editor, including .
 For extra ease, use `chezmoi edit --apply $FILE` to apply